 We are determined to play our part and have set our ambition to become a net zero business before 2050.
 To achieve this goal, we have signed up to a Science Based Target for a 55% reduction in absolute GHG emissions from our operations (scope 1 and 2) by 2030.

-To achieve this target we are committing to source 100% of our electricity from renewable sources before 2025 and to reduce our energy intensity by 15% over the same period.
+To achieve this target we are committing to source 100% of our electricity from renewable sources before 2025 and focusing on reducing our energy intensity over the same period.
 We will also continue to integrate cleaner and more efficient technologies across our operations.

 We know that water availability is inextricably linked to climate change and with growing pressure on this vital resource, we will work to improve our water efficiency by 15% by 2025.
 We will also continue to place a focus on areas of water risk and ensure that we protect water resources through an ongoing focus on the quality of water leaving our sites.